francoisferrand/docker-scripts/README.md

 * `docker-env` : allows managing docker hosts in a way similar to docker-machine.
 * `docker-certs` : allows generating SSL certificates for securing docker daemon.
+* `docker-copy-images` : allows bulk copying images from one registry to another.